aymericbeaumet/pimp/readme.md

 _Note: the macOS binaries are not signed yet, you will have to open them through the GUI first._

 ### Via the Go toolchain

+If you have the [Go toolchain](https://golang.org/doc/install) on your machine, you install the latest pimp release with the following command:

 ```
 go install github.com/aymericbeaumet/pimp@latest